one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab01-Deploying-an-Azure-AD-Tenant.md

    ![PreReqs-Ex01001.png](../attachments/PreReqs-Ex01001-be24f035-8a5b-44ad-a5c2-b0ad3212b8db.png)

-## Task 2: Invite your MSFT corp account
+## 2. Invite your MSFT corp account

 1. Navigate to the [Azure portal](https://portal.azure.com/) and sign in using the account you created above.
 2. Type **Azure Active Directory** in the search field and select it from the list.